TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 8/John 8.52.md

 ---

-The Jews said unto him, Now we know that thou hast a demon.
-Abraham died, and the prophets; and thou sayest, If a man keep my word, he shall never taste of death.
+Then the Jews said to him, "Now we know that you have a demon.
+Abraham died, and the prophets; and you say, 'If a man keeps my word, he will never taste of death.'